aimms/how-to/Articles/362/362-multi-timezone.rst

 The modeling timezone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As described above, we choose one timezone in the model, and name the parameter containing it ``ep_modelTimezone``.
+As described above, we choose one timezone in the model, and name the parameter containing it ``ep_modelTimezone`` with range :aimms:set:`AllTimeZones`.
 In addition, we initialize the choice: UTC.

 .. code-block:: aimms